Introduction

 Next steps

-For information about how to update your Learn365 course with changes you've made to your Content365 Authoring course, see this article.
+For information about how to update your Learn365 course with changes you've made in Content365 Authoring, see this article.

 Content365 Authoring data handling, AI usage, and compliance